karllessard/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 ### Tensor I/O Utilities

-A new utility library (`org.tensorflow:data-utils`) will be distributed with the TensorFlow Java client that will include a series of interfaces and classes that improve read and write operations in a tensor data structure, normally represented as a multidimensional arrays.
+A new utility library (`org.tensorflow:tensorflow-utils`) will be distributed with the TensorFlow Java client that will include a series of interfaces and classes that improve read and write operations in a tensor data structure, normally represented as a multidimensional arrays.